Vladimir Lenin: Famine and the New Economic Policy: 1920–1922

+Later life

 Declining health and conflict with Stalin: 1920–1923

-To Lenin's embarrassment and horror, in April 1920 the Bolsheviks held a party to celebrate his fiftieth birthday, which was also marked by widespread celebrations across Russia and the publication of poems and biographies dedicated to him.
+To Lenin's embarrassment and horror, in April 1920 the Bolsheviks held a large party to celebrate his 50th birthday, which was also marked by widespread celebrations across Russia and the publication of poems and biographies dedicated to him.
 Between 1920 and 1926, twenty volumes of Lenin's Collected Works were published; some material was omitted.
 During 1920, several prominent Western figures visited Lenin in Russia; these included the author H. G. Wells and the philosopher Bertrand Russell, as well as the anarchists Emma Goldman and Alexander Berkman.
 Lenin was also visited at the Kremlin by Armand, who was in increasingly poor health.
 He sent her to a sanatorium in Kislovodsk in the Northern Caucasus to recover, but she died there in September 1920 during a cholera epidemic.
 Her body was transported to Moscow, where a visibly grief-stricken Lenin oversaw her burial beneath the Kremlin Wall.

-Lenin was seriously ill by the latter half of 1921, experiencing hyperacusis, insomnia, and regular headaches.
+Lenin became seriously ill by the latter half of 1921, experiencing hyperacusis, insomnia, and regular headaches.
 At the Politburo's insistence, in July he left Moscow for a month's leave at his Gorki mansion, where he was cared for by his wife and sister.
 Lenin began to contemplate the possibility of suicide, asking both Krupskaya and Stalin to acquire potassium cyanide for him.
 Twenty-six physicians were hired to help Lenin during his final years; many of them were foreign and had been hired at great expense.
-Some suggested that his sickness could have been caused by metal oxidation from the bullets that were lodged in his body from the 1918 assassination attempt; in April 1922 he underwent a surgical operation to remove them.
+Some suggested that his sickness could have been caused by metal oxidation from the bullets that were lodged in his body from the 1918 assassination attempt; in April 1922 he underwent a surgical operation to successfully remove them.
 The symptoms continued after this, with Lenin's doctors unsure of the cause; some suggested that he had neurasthenia or cerebral arteriosclerosis.
 In May 1922, he had his first stroke, temporarily losing his ability to speak and being paralysed on his right side.
-He convalesced at Gorki, and had largely recovered by July.
+He convalesced at Gorki and had largely recovered by July.
 In October, he returned to Moscow; in December, he had a second stroke and returned to Gorki.

 Despite his illness, Lenin remained keenly interested in political developments.
 When the Socialist Revolutionary Party's leadership was found guilty of conspiring against the government in a trial held between June and August 1922, Lenin called for their execution; they were instead imprisoned indefinitely, only being executed during the Great Purge of Stalin's leadership.
 With Lenin's support, the government also succeeded in virtually eradicating Menshevism in Russia by expelling all Mensheviks from state institutions and enterprises in March 1923 and then imprisoning the party's membership in concentration camps.
 Lenin was concerned by the survival of the Tsarist bureaucratic system in Soviet Russia, particularly during his final years.
 Condemning bureaucratic attitudes, he suggested a total overhaul to deal with such problems, in one letter complaining that "we are being sucked into a foul bureaucratic swamp".